 1. Certified RNG

-Various mathematical approaches and algorithms have been used to generate random numbers.
-This wikipedia article describes the Mersenne Twister, the most widely used algorithm that was originally developed in 1997; a variant of this developed in 2006 called the SIMD-oriented Fast Mersenne Twister (or SFMT) is used to generate random numbers in 9stacks.
-Indeed, we use a combination of this algorithm as well as a hardware generator to ensure a further layer of security.
+Various mathematical approaches and algorithms have been used to generate random numbers, with the 1997 Mersenne Twister being one of the most widely used.
+A variant of this developed in 2006, called the SIMD-oriented Fast Mersenne Twister (or SFMT), is the algorithm used to generate random numbers on 9stacks.
+We use a combination of this algorithm and a hardware generator to ensure a further layer of security.

 Who certifies that our RNG is working properly?

-Here’s a quick test: type “flipkart PCI DSS” in Google or “Amazon PCI DSS” in Google and see the links that pop up.
-Or do the same with Paytm, or Snapdeal, or any other mature internet-based company, and see how they ensure all transactions are PCI-DSS compliant.
-Now do the same search on Google for “[insert poker company name here] PCI DSS” and see what you get.
-We wouldn’t be at all surprised if you get zero relevant hits.
-Draw your own conclusions!
-(And remember, just because your card details haven’t been hacked yet on one of our competitors yet, that doesn’t mean that won’t happen tomorrow!)
+Here’s a quick test: type “flipkart PCI DSS” or “Amazon PCI DSS” in Google and see the links that pop up.
+Do the same with Paytm, or Snapdeal, or any other mature internet-based company, and see how they ensure all transactions are PCI-DSS compliant.
+Now do the same search on Google for “9stacks PCI DSS” and see what you get! :)

-Yes.
-We work exclusively with 3rd party payment gateways and integrators that have PCI-DSS compliance built in.
-We ourselves (at 9stacks) never even see your card data - we currently use PayU as our payment gateway, which also powers payments for companies like BookMyShow, GoIbibo and Snapdeal.
-All sensitive data is handled using 128 bit SSL encryption; all PayU servers are PCI DSS compliant; any data that needs to be stored is kept in PAyU’s PCI DSS compliant Vaults.
-Therefore, peace of mind for you.
+We currently use PayU as our payment gateway, which also powers payments for companies like BookMyShow, GoIbibo and Snapdeal.
+All PayU servers are PCI DSS compliant; any data that needs to be stored is kept in PAyU’s PCI DSS compliant vaults.
+And all sensitive data is handled using 128 bit SSL encryption.

-3D Secure is the industry-leading standard for credit card payments, and is designed to make online shopping transactions safer by authenticating a cardholder's identity at the time of purchase, through the likes of Verified by Visa and MasterCard SecureCode.
+At 9stacks, we do not store your credit or debit card details.
+We use 3D Secure, the leading industry standard for credit card payments, designed to make online transactions safer by authenticating a cardholder's identity at the time of purchase, through the likes of Verified by Visa and MasterCard SecureCode.